alexeisavca/webtorrentapp/README.md

     stream.pipe(audio);
 });
 ```
 the *requestStream* function returns an instance of a subclass of [Node's stream.Readable](https://nodejs.org/api/stream.html#stream_class_stream_readable) and you can use it to stream any types of files.
-This subclass also implements a pipe functions that allows you to stream not only to other streams, but to <audio> and <video> tags, using the [MediaSource](https://developer.mozilla.org/ro/docs/Web/API/MediaSource) API.
-Keep in mind that this API is not yet fully supported, for example, it won't work in Firefox, and I had a really hard time looking for a webm file that Chrome would actually accept to stream, so I'd advise you foresee a blob url fallback for piping into <audio> and <video>, because blobs work everytime everywhere.
+This subclass also implements a pipe functions that allows you to stream not only to other streams, but to &lt;audio&gt; and &lt;video&gt; tags, using the [MediaSource](https://developer.mozilla.org/ro/docs/Web/API/MediaSource) API.
+Keep in mind that this API is not yet fully supported, for example, it won't work in Firefox, and I had a really hard time looking for a webm file that Chrome would actually accept to stream, so I'd advise you foresee a blob url fallback for piping into &lt;audio&gt; and &lt;video&gt;, because blobs work everytime everywhere.

 ## Examples
 Check the /example/ folder of this project